 - How to turn photo geotagging on or off on your iPhone or iPad

-- Best camera apps for iPhone
+- Best manual camera control apps for iPhone

 Note: Originally published February, 2012 by Leanna Lofte.
 Updated July, 2014.